What You'll Work On

 Suspension

-The Suspension Team designs, builds, and tests the vehicles suspension system including components such as the shock mounts, bell cranks, wheel centers, uprights, and a-arms.
+The Suspension Team designs, builds, and tests the vehicle's suspension system including components such as the shock mounts, bell cranks, wheel centers, uprights, and a-arms.
 We also calculate the forces at each critical suspension point based on data given by the Vehicle Dynamics team.
 These forces are then used for structural analysis throughout the various systems of the car.

 Vehicle Dynamics